anchor/tingle/ronn/tingle.8.md

 whatever you leave in the open.

-Site or host-specific maintenance procedures can be condensed into tingle hook scripts and executed between the actions listed below.
-Hook script failures (where a failure is signalled with a non-zero exit status) will trigger an immediate abort.
+Site or host-specific maintenance procedures can be condensed into tingle hook scripts and automatically executed between the actions listed below.
+Hook script failures will trigger an immediate abort.

-Systems administrators plan maintenance (at least in part) in terms of the most drastic action they expect to perform.
-The action supplied to tingle acts as a brake:  a means of limiting the automaton's reach.
+Hook script failures may be signalled with a non-zero exit status.

+The only argument tingle expects to receive is a description of the most drastic action the operator is prepared to commit to.
+Supported actions
-Supported actions include:
+include:

 * `check`:
   Check for pending updates.
 See tingle-check-updates(8).